Coronary Computed Tomography Angiography (CCTA)

 - Who interprets the results and how do I get them?

 - What are the benefits vs. risks?

-Coronary computed tomography angiography (CTA) is a heart imaging test that helps determine if plaque buildup has narrowed a patient's coronary arteries, the blood vessels that supply the heart.
-Plaque is made of various substances circulating in the blood, such as fat, cholesterol and calcium which deposits along the inner lining of the arteries.
-It can reduce the blood flow, or in some cases, block it completely.
-This build-up occurs over several years.
-Coronary CTA is a special type of x-ray examination.
-Patients undergoing a coronary CTA scan receive an iodine-containing contrast material (dye) as an intravenous (IV) injection to ensure the best possible images of the heart blood vessels.
+Coronary computed tomography angiography (CCTA) is a heart imaging test that helps determine if plaque buildup has narrowed a patient's coronary arteries, the blood vessels that supply the heart.
+Plaque is made of various substances circulating in the blood, such as fat, cholesterol and calcium that deposit along the inner lining of the arteries.
+Plaque, which builds up over time, can reduce or in some cases completely block blood flow.
+Patients undergoing a CCTA scan receive an iodine-containing contrast material (dye) as an intravenous (IV) injection to ensure the best possible images of the heart blood vessels.

 What are some common uses of the procedure?

-Many physicians advocate the careful use of coronary CTA for patients who have:
+Many physicians advocate the careful use of CCTA for patients who have:

 - suspected abnormal anatomy of the coronary arteries.

-- low or medium risk for coronary artery disease, including patients who have chest pain and normal, non-diagnostic or unclear lab and ECG results.
+- low or intermediate risk for coronary artery disease, including patients who have chest pain and normal, non-diagnostic or unclear lab and ECG results.

 - non-acute chest pain.

 - new or worsening symptoms with a previous normal stress test result.